Skip to main content

 Long Upper Shadow

-Potential market reversal with strong selling preasure.
-Characterized by a long wick above the body and little or no lower shadow.
+Potential bearish signal with strong selling pressure.
+A long upper shadow relative to the body, with the upper shadow clearly dominating the lower shadow.
 Often indicates a rejection of higher prices.

 Compact Name: Long Upper Shadow, Long Upper Shadow -1D